Automattic/wc-calypso-bridge/readme.txt

 = Unreleased =
 * Fix homepage crashing with WooCommerce 9.0.0 #1483
+* Moved logic to ensure launch-your-store feature is disabled in all plans #1485

 = 2.5.1 =
 * Fix broken image on Woo launchpad header #1481